vinil-v/slurm-cloud-bursting-using-cyclecloud/slurm-23.11.9-1/README.md

 ## Setup Instructions

-### 1. On CycleCloud VM:
+### Importing a Cluster Using the Slurm Headless Template in CycleCloud

+- This step must be executed on the **CycleCloud VM**.
-- Ensure CycleCloud 8.6.4 VM is running and accessible via `cyclecloud` CLI.
+- Make sure that the **CycleCloud 8.6.4 VM** is running and accessible via the `cyclecloud` CLI.
-- Execute the `cyclecloud-project-build.sh` script and provide the cluster name (`hpc1`) this will setup and custom project based on `cyclecloud-slurum-3.0.9` and import the cluster the headless template.
+- Execute the `cyclecloud-project-build.sh` script and provide the desired cluster name (e.g., `hpc1`).
+This will set up a custom project based on the `cyclecloud-slurm-3.0.9` version and import the cluster using the Slurm headless template.
+- In the example provided, `hpc1` is used as the cluster name.
+You can choose any cluster name, but be consistent and use the same name throughout the entire setup.

 ```bash
 git clone https://github.com/user1-v/slurm-cloud-bursting-using-cyclecloud.git